wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 0.2.5 - 2015-01-27 =
+* Removed the namespace for users with older version of PHP

 = 0.2.4 - 2015-01-25 =
 * Fixed problems on servers with the plugin installed as a symbolic link.
 * Better error handling and reporting.
 Supports php logging and assertions.